rossberg/boulder-dash/README.md

+### To Do

+- Better Bonus Life animation
+- Reorg sprites
+- Reorg assets; adjust nix
+- Joystick support
+- BD2 levels

 # OCaml Boulder Dash

 [Boulder Dash](https://en.wikipedia.org/wiki/Boulder_Dash_(video_game)) was my favourite computer game in the 8-bit era, first released on the Atari 400/800 in 1984.
 Though I never owned an 8-bit machine myself, I had friends that I annoyed enough to let me play it on theirs.

-This is a homage to its 40th anniversary in form of a fairly faithful clone of the original game, implemented in just a few 100 lines of bare OCaml, with nothing but the homely [Graphics](https://github.com/ocaml/graphics) library.
-It should run on Windows, Mac, and Linux, though I was too lazy to test the latter.
+This is a homage to its 40th anniversary in form of a fairly faithful clone of the original game, implemented in just a few 100 lines of OCaml.

+Version 2 also was an excuse to play with the OCaml bindings to popular graphics engines, and hence, it comes with 3 possible backends:

+1. the homely bare OCaml [Graphics](https://github.com/ocaml/graphics) library,
-Alternatively, it can be built with either the [TSDL](https://github.com/dbuenzli/tsdl) (Thin [SDL](https://www.libsdl.org)) binding for OCaml, or with [OCaml Raylib](https://github.com/tjammer/raylib-ocaml), the OCaml binding to the simple [Raylib](https://www.raylib.com/) game engine.
-Both give a better user experience, for the price of a harder build experience.
+2. the [TSDL](https://github.com/dbuenzli/tsdl) binding to the [SDL](https://www.libsdl.org) API,
+3. the [Raylib](https://github.com/tjammer/raylib-ocaml) binding to the [Raylib](https://www.raylib.com/) game engine.

+The above is in order of increasingly better user experience, for the price of a harder build experience.
+Some unfortunate [limitations](#limitations) apply to the Graphics library option in particular.

+All should in principle run on Windows, Mac, and Linux, though I was too lazy to test all combinations.

 ### Features

-* Faithful original physics, graphics, and animations
+* Faithful original physics, graphics, animations, sound, and music
-* Authentic scrolling mechanics combined with dynamic window resizing and rescaling
+* Authentic scrolling mechanics combined with dynamic resizing
-* All 20 levels and 5 difficulties
+* All 40 levels and 5 difficulties of Boulder Dash 1 & 2
 * Pause-and-go mode for relaxed playing

-The game engine can also handle the features from Boulder Dash 2, namely Expanding Walls and Slime, but currently includes no levels that use them.

 ### Building

+There are 3 possible backends, resulting in 3 ways to build the program.

 #### The Graphics build